boyter/scc/README.md

 deal with this and instead count up to the "1.0.0" as a string which can cause the middle comment to be counted as code rather than a comment.

+`scc` will also tell you the number of bytes it has processed (for most output formats) allowing you to estimate the cost of running some static analysis tools.

 ### Usage

 Command line usage of `scc` is designed to be as simple as possible.